abougouffa/minemacs/docs/DOCS.md

 Hook BODY in HOOK, and make it run only once.

+#### `(+advice-once!
+FNS HOW &rest BODY)` (macro)

+Run BODY as a HOW advice for FNS, and make it run only once.
+FNS can be one function or a list of functions, quoted or not.
+Inside BODY, you will have access to the original args as `orig-args`.

 #### `(+make-first-file-hook!
 FILETYPE EXT-REGEXP)` (macro)

 Make a hook which run on the first FILETYPE file of a particular extensions.